Dates and times

 In order to help us achieve a balanced distribution of voices and to allocate solo parts we also ask new singers to provide a short recording when they apply.
-Due to the limited numbers we cannot allocate places to singers on a first-come, first-served basis and may not be able to confirm your booking until 1st March.
-However please still apply as soon as possible as this may help your case — as well as securing an ensuite bedroom!
+Due to the limited numbers we cannot allocate places to singers on a purely first-come, first-served basis and may not be able to confirm your booking until 1st March.
+However please still apply as soon as possible as some places are likely to be allocated sooner — as well as securing you an ensuite bedroom!
 We will of course refund your deposit in full if we find we are unable to accept your application.

 “Excellent teaching and friendly, helpful tutors”